lanakhive/kcards/readme.md

 ## Custom AI

 The game can load custom AIs written in Lua for the computer opponents.
 See [Custom AIs](customai.md) for more info.

+## Command Line Game

+The game can also be played in the terminal by running consolegame.lua using a Lua 5.1 interpreter.
+The LÖVE framework is not required in this case.